FortinetCloudCSE/GCP-FortiGate-protecting-resources/content/01GettingStarted/Enable-compute-API.md

       - On the top right hand side of the screen, click on the Activate Cloud Shell icon
       ![en-shell](en-shell.png)

       - This will open a cloud shell at the bottom of the screen.
-You will need to be sure that you are in the correct project using the below command:
+You will need to be sure that you are in the correct project using the below command (authorize as necessary):

       ```
       gcloud config set project <project-id>